© Sarah Beesley (MHD Hons, Advanced Certificate in Herbal Medicine, Integrative Natural Health Practitioner)

 During the test, a sample of your hair is tested against more than 90 different foods, food chemicals, environmental substances, worms and 3 strains of microbe.
 (See below for more details).
 The machine used reads the record in your hair as to how your tissues are reacting to the tested substances and foods.

-The standard test costs $155.00 and this includes a comprehensive set of instructions on how to substitute the foods and body products etc… that may show up.
+For casual patients the standard test costs $195.00 and this includes a comprehensive set of instructions on how to substitute the foods and body products etc… that may show up.
 Foods and substances outside of the standard list below can be tested for at an additional $5.00 per special item if you provide us with appropriately packaged samples.
+For clinic patients the cost is $129 +$5.00 per additional item to be tested.

 Some examples we have been given include various baby formulas, swimming pool water, mouldy bark chips, specific hair products, work related chemicals (solvents, printer’s inks etc…), specific creams, specific animal hairs.